 How to Become Imperturbable

 Instead of seeing “offensive” people as an irritant, we can decide to see them as our best friend.
-By pushing our buttons, they’re giving us a chance to practice patience, love, and forgiveness.
+By pushing our buttons, they give us a chance to practice patience, love, and forgiveness.
 These are indispensable qualities to develop if we are serious about realizing our full potential as a human being in this life.

 How can we develop the strength to respond differently when we feel irritated, annoyed, uncomfortable, or irked by another person's behavior or speech?
 It's not necessarily easy, but here are some of the steps I’m practicing myself.